Warmth and competence in human-agent cooperation: Methods

 \subsection{Study design for human-agent studies}

-We recruited participants from Prolific \citep{peer2021data, peer2017beyond} for all studies (total $N = 501$; 47.6\% female, 48.4\% male, 1.6\% non-binary or trans; $m_{\mathrm{age}} = 33$, $sd_{\mathrm{age}} = 11$).
-We received informed consent from all participants across the studies.
-Appendix \ref{sec:app/study} contains further details of our study design, including independent ethical review and study screenshots.
+We recruited participants from Prolific~\cite{peer2021data,peer2017beyond} for all studies (total $N = 501$; 47.6\% female, 48.4\% male, 1.6\% non-binary or trans; $m_{\mathrm{age}} = 33$, $sd_{\mathrm{age}} = 11$).
+We received informed consent from all participants across the three studies. {In each study, participants earned a base level of compensation for completing the study, with an additional bonus that varied as a function of their score in the task.} Appendix~\ref{sec:app/study} presents full details of our study design, including independent ethical review and study screenshots.

 Overall, our studies sought to explore the relationship between social perception and subjective preferences in Coins.
+Study 1 approached these constructs using the canonical payoff structure for Coins~\cite{lerer2017maintaining} and an established self-report framework for eliciting (stated) preferences~\cite{strouse2021collaborating}. {This study framework leverages a ``within-participants design'', meaning that each participant interacts with all agents in the study.
+Within-participants designs increase the data points collected per participant and allow for better control of between-individual variance, thus improving statistical power for a given sample size.}

-Study 1 approaches these constructs using the canonical payoff structure for Coins \citep{lerer2017maintaining} and an established self-report framework for eliciting (stated) preferences \citep{strouse2021collaborating}.
-We next sought to understand whether the findings from Study 1 replicate under a partner choice framework.
-Does social perception exhibit the same predictive power for revealed preferences as it does for stated preferences?
-Given that humans respond more strongly to losses than to commensurate gains \citep{kahneman1979prospect}, we tested participants' partner choices under a shifted incentive structure with all non-negative outcomes (Table \ref{tab:payoff_table_offset}).
-To ensure that any differences in results stem from the switch from stated to revealed preferences, we break this question into two studies, changing a single variable at a time between studies.
-Study 2 uses the same stated-preference approach as Study 1, but incorporates the offset incentive structure.
-Study 3 then elicits revealed preferences in place of stated preferences.
+We subsequently sought to understand whether the findings from Study 1 replicate under a partner choice framework.
+Does social perception exhibit the same predictive power for revealed preferences as it does for stated preferences? {While within-participants designs offer several statistical advantages, they are not ideal for studying partner choices.
+Exposing participants to multiple potential partners can introduce order effects, where the exact sequence of interactions influences participants' responses.
+Within-participants designs may also fatigue participants, potentially compromising the quality of their responses as the study progresses.
+Consequently, participants' partner choices may be progressively less motivated by genuine preference and more influenced by extraneous factors.
+Thus, to study revealed preferences, we switched to a ``between-participants design'' in which each participant interacted with one randomly selected agent.} Given that humans respond more strongly to losses than to commensurate gains~\cite{kahneman1979prospect}, we made one additional change, testing participants' partner choices under a shifted incentive structure with all non-negative outcomes (Table~\ref{tab:payoff_table_offset}).
+To isolate the effects of the change from stated to revealed preferences, we approached these changes in two stages.
+Study 2 used the same stated-preference approach and within-participants design as Study 1, but incorporated the offset incentive structure.
+Study 3 then elicited revealed preferences in place of stated preferences.